StratosAgein/Sigma.Data/README.md

     sudo nano /etc/mongod.conf
     bindIP = [127.0.0.1,192.168.0.50]

-## Installing on Windows
+## Unattended installation on Windows
 Preferably develop on Windows 10, for use all scripts you need install MongoDB from https://www.mongodb.com/download-center and select your Mongo Version.
-But you can install from InstallMongoDB script into ToolsForWindows folder.
-Only you need execute like administrator.
+But if you're beginner on MongoDB you can use our tool for Windows InstallMongoDB.cmd script into ToolsForWindows folder.
+Only you need execute like administrator and now, every Windows Startup you have MongoDB Server running

 ![Execute like admin](http://i.imgur.com/CoEDYkL.png)

 ## Execute MongoDB Server on Windows
-Go to ToolsForWindows folder, and now execute MongoServer.cmd script.
+If you install manually MongoDB go to ToolsForWindows folder, and now execute MongoServer.cmd script.

 ## Run MongoDB commands on Windows
-Go to ToolsForWindows folder, and now execute RunCommands.cmd script.
+If you install manually MongoDB go to ToolsForWindows folder, and now execute RunCommands.cmd script.